-An Italian Schengen Visa enables you to travel to any country within the Schengen area.
+A Schengen Visa enables you to travel to Italy and any country within the Schengen area.
 A valid Italian Schengen visa allows you to remain there for a maximum of 90 days within six months.
 For stays longer than 90 days, you will need to hold a Long-Stay Schengen D-Visa.

 Whether you need to apply for a visa to Italy depends on what country you are from, as you may be entitled to travel with your passport simply.

 You should apply as soon as possible to ensure that you are approved for your Italian visa in time for your trip.
 You will not be allowed to board your flight without a valid Schengen visa.

 Do I need to apply for an Italy Schengen visa?

 The visa policy of Italy decides who requires a visa to enter the country and who belongs to the list of visa-exempt nations.
 The visa requirements for Italy vary according to nationality, the purpose of the visit, and length of stay.

 To visit Italy for short stays, visa-exempt individuals from outside the Schengen Area will be needed to pre-register for an ETIAS authorization by the end of 2023.
 All foreign nationals wishing to visit Italy for extended stays of over 90 days or other purposes need to apply for a long-Stay visa which is also known as a National Visa or D Visa.